Yord/shargs/README.md

     These unmatched arguments may have been mistakenly assigned to the child command, although they actually belong to the parent.
     Therefore, non-empty rest keys are additionally parsed with the parent parser.
-    See the [relation between checks and stages](#relation-between-checks-and-stages) section for details.

     The results of the child parsers and the results of the parent parser run are combined into a nested `args` object.
 3.  **Set Default Values:**\